How layers can benefit from an optimized light climate

 Post transfer (start of the production period) light intensity may be higher if you want to ensure proper photostimulation.
 Do not lower light intensity below 10 - 15 lux as a precaution.
 Lowering your light intensity is a tool with which you can decrease activity as a response to unwanted behaviour, such as feather pecking.

-You lose lowering your light intensity - dimming - as a tool when you start off with a light intensity lower than 10-15 lux.
+You will lose the value of lowering your light intensity - dimming - as a management tool when you start off with a light intensity lower than 10-15 lux.